dartoos-dev/well_formed/README.md

 [DigitField](https://pub.dev/documentation/well_formed/latest/numeric/DigitField-class.html)
 — digit-only form field.
 You can constrain the number of digits in several ways:

-- to a fixed number of digits through the `DigitField.len` constructor;
+- to a fixed number of digits through the `DigitField.len` constructor
-- to a minimum number of digits through the `DigitField.min` constructor;
+- to a minimum number of digits through the `DigitField.min` constructor
-- to a maximum number of digits through the `DigitField.max` constructor;
+- to a maximum number of digits through the `DigitField.max` constructor
-- within a range through the `DigitField.range` constructor.
+- within a range through the `DigitField.range` constructor

 [IntField](https://pub.dev/documentation/well_formed/latest/numeric/IntField-class.html)
 — integer values form field.
 You can constrain the allowed values in several
 ways:

-- to positive values through the `IntField.pos` constructor;
+- to positive values through the `IntField.pos` constructor
-- to negative values through the `IntField.neg` constructor;
+- to negative values through the `IntField.neg` constructor
-- to values greater than or equal to a minimum value through the `IntField.min` constructor;
+- to values greater than or equal to a minimum value through the `IntField.min` constructor
-- to values less than or equal to a maximum value through the `IntField.max` constructor;
+- to values less than or equal to a maximum value through the `IntField.max` constructor
-- within a range through the `IntField.range` constructor.
+- within a range through the `IntField.range` constructor

 [NumField](https://pub.dev/documentation/well_formed/latest/numeric/NumField-class.html)
 — floating-point values form field.
 You can constrain the allowed values in several ways:

-- to positive values through the `NumField.pos` constructor;
+- to positive values through the `NumField.pos` constructor
-- to negative values through the `NumField.neg` constructor;
+- to negative values through the `NumField.neg` constructor
-- to values greater than or equal to a minimum value through the `NumField.min` constructor;
+- to values greater than or equal to a minimum value through the `NumField.min` constructor
-- to values less than or equal to a maximum value through the `NumField.max` constructor;
+- to values less than or equal to a maximum value through the `NumField.max` constructor
-- within a range through the `NumField.range` constructor.
+- within a range through the `NumField.range` constructor

 ## Demo application